golang-fips/go/README.md

 ## Compiler Usage

-This section details the different flags and options you have available when compiling your source code using the Red Hat Go toolchain.
+This section details the different flags and options you have available when compiling your source code using the Go toolchain.

 ### Opting out of FIPS changes at compile time

 A user can always opt out of the downstream changes and FIPS enhancements when compiling their source code.
-To opt out of the downstream changes in the Red Hat Go Toolset related to using OpenSSL for cryptography, you can use the following compiler tag: `-tags no_openssl`.
+To opt out of the downstream changes in the Go Toolset related to using OpenSSL for cryptography, you can use the following compiler tag: `-tags no_openssl`.

 Building your programs with this tag will completely bypass and compile out all of these changes.
 This means that instead of potentially calling into OpenSSL via dynamic linkage and CGO, your application will use the pure upstream standard library cryptography.